-The Santa Clara County Housing Authority (SCCHA) owns or controls more than 2,600 affordable housing units, referred to as the agency’s housing portfolio.
-SCCHA’s housing portfolio is managed by two third-party property management companies:
+The Santa Clara County Housing Authority (SCCHA) owns or controls more than 2,405 affordable housing units, referred to as the agency’s housing portfolio.
+SCCHA’s housing portfolio is managed by a third-party property management company:

 If you are interested in becoming a resident at any of the sites within the SCCHA housing portfolio, you must apply to the particular site to get on the waitlist for that property.
 The property manager at each site posts a notice on the front door stating whether they are currently accepting names for the waitlist or applications for units.
 For some sites, the waitlist may be closed.